ThomasWorkOnline/Quark/README.md

 <ins>**4.
 Handling events**</ins>

-Events provide a way to hook into certain application actions such as: mouse and keyboard inputs, window move, resize, minimized, maximized and much more.
+Events provide a way to hook into certain application actions such as: mouse and keyboard inputs, window moved, resized, minimized, maximized and much more.
 The following examples will guide you through using Quark events:

 ```c++